JuliaGeodynamics/GeoParams.jl/README.md

 ### 9. Funding
-The development of this package was supported by the European Research Council (ERC CoG #771143 MAGMA).
+The development of this package was supported by the European Research Council (ERC CoG #771143 MAGMA) as well as by the [GPU4GEO](https://ptsolvers.github.io/GPU4GEO/) [PASC](https://www.pasc-ch.org) project.